#TeachEverywhereGrowAnywhere #FoodSecurityIsFreedom #LearnGrowEdSeries

 Scouting programs provide the benefit of structured instructional goals tied to the achievement of specific task requirements, the completion of which are reflected by badges, pins, or other indications of content and concept mastery.
 This makes creating PBL activities a little easier in some regards.
 While we have provided some examples here of how our container gardening concepts can be used to promote Scouting program goals, leaders and scouts are encouraged to contact us with additional achievement requirement-oriented projects that utilize our Learn & Grow container gardening strategies and approaches.

 Community service clubs and organizations have been an important part of programs that benefit children from around the world for almost 100 years.
 These clubs and organizations provide outreach and hands-on help to their local communities through a wide variety of community service projects.
-To see how you can use our self-watering container garden concepts in your community service programs, click here to download our PDF project sheet.
+Contact us for more information about how Learn & Grow can support your community service goals through self-watering container gardening.